Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

-Clearly I had a favorite stretch of the course, and I look back and think of this as one of the better three hole stretches I’ve played.
+Clearly, I had a favorite stretch of the course, and I look back and think of this as one of the best three-hole stretches I’ve played anywhere.

 If the West Course gave me exactly what I was expecting, the East on the other hand gave me the exact opposite.

 Honestly?
 I really liked the East Course and definitely preferred it to the west.